 Misconduct Penalties in Hockey

 A misconduct penalty comes with a 10-minute spell in the penalty box.
 However, while that player must sit in the box for 10 minutes, the team can substitute another player onto the ice and the teams remain at even strength.
-Misconduct penalties are often called in conjunction with another penalty, such as a fighting major when an officials believes a player needs time to calm down and tempers to cool.
+Misconduct penalties are often called in conjunction with another penalty, such as a fighting major, when an official believes a player needs time to calm down and tempers to cool.

-Some of the actions that can result in a misconduct penalty include fighting off the ice, continuing to fight or attempting to continue a fight after it has been broken up and parties separated, throwing equipment onto the ice, or speaking to an official with profanity or abusive language.
+Some of the actions that can result in a misconduct penalty include fighting off the ice, continuing to fight or attempting to continue a fight after it has been broken up and the parties have been separated, throwing equipment onto the ice, or speaking to an official with profanity or abusive language.

 Game Misconduct Penalties

 A player assessed a game misconduct penalty is ejected from the contest and sent to the dressing room.
 Game misconducts are often assessed along with another penalty, such as a five-minute major.
-The game misconduct is added in the official’s judgement.
-For example, when a player is assessed a major for boarding an opposing player, but that player suffers an injury, the infraction can be upgraded to a game misconduct resulting in an ejection.
+The game misconduct is added in the official’s ruling.
+For example, when a player is assessed a major for boarding an opposing player, but that player suffers an injury, the infraction can be upgraded to a game misconduct, resulting in an ejection.

 The penalty goes into the books as a 10-minute penalty, but the team can immediately substitute another player and the teams remain at even strength.
 However, if the game misconduct is paired with a five-minute major, another player from the team will be sent to the box to serve the five minutes.